Talking Supply Chain Design, AI, and Resiliency After COVID-19 With Canadian Tire

 Both our speakers were surprised that 31% of polling respondents said their business hasn’t changed!
 Perhaps that is more reflective of the fact that a sense of complacency makes people comfortable in their roles.
 Sometimes it takes an outside event to drive change.

 From Canadian Tire’s perspective, while the COE was a big help, COVID-19 brought on the need for a variety of new decisions.
-They were able to take down barriers and make decisions in a matter of weeks that pre-pandemic would have taken years to accomplish.
+Using better supply chain analytics, they were able to take down barriers and make decisions in a matter of weeks that pre-pandemic would have taken years to accomplish.
 Innovation is driving businesses to reevaluate their practices.

 These pioneers are looking at ways to harness AI and technology’s power — not to remove humans from the decision-making process but instead to allow humans space and time to innovate and find new ways to solve problems.